Christine Darden: Langley Research Center

-NASA's "human computers"

-In 1935, the first African-American women mathematicians were hired as human computers at NASA (National Aeronautics and Space Administration), then known as NACA (National Advisory Committee for Aeronautics).
-Since many men were overseas fighting in World War II, more job opportunities were given to both white and African-American women.
-The latter computer pool became known as the "West Area Computers", in reference to their segregated office.
-The human computers performed calculations to support research into plane flight and, later, rockets.
-Because the state of Virginia, where the Langley Research Center was located, had racial segregation, Jim Crow laws were followed at the facility, which is located near Hampton.
-This changed after the 1964 Civil Rights Act which banned segregation.

-The collective, once tasked with processing scores of collected flight test data, by the 1940s had garnered a reputation as "human computers" who were essential to NASA's operation.
-During the 1950s and 1960s, more of these women gained opportunities to advance as technicians and engineers.

-Darden started working in the computer pool in 1967 at NASA, after she had completed an M.S. in mathematics at Virginia State University and taught there.
-By that time, computers were increasingly used for the complex calculations to support engineering and design.
-Darden left the computer pool in 1989 for a position as engineer, working on decreasing sonic boom in supersonic flight.
-She earned her PhD in 1983 (with the support of NASA), and became known for her research as "one of NASA's preeminent experts on supersonic flight and sonic booms."
-Darden was promoted as a manager, and she advanced to become the first African-American woman at Langley to be promoted into the Senior Executive Service, the top rank in the federal civil service.
+In 1999, Darden became the director of the Aero-Performing Center Management Office.
+She was the first African-American woman at Langley to be promoted into the Senior Executive Service, the top rank in the federal civil service.

 In March 2007, Darden retired from NASA as director of the Office of Strategic Communication and Education.

 Awards

 In 1985, Darden received the Dr. A. T. Weathers Technical Achievement Award from the National Technical Association.
 She received a Candace Award from the National Coalition of 100 Black Women in 1987.
 She received three Certificates of Outstanding Performance from Langley Research Center: in 1989, 1991, and 1992.

 On January 28, 2018, Darden received the Presidential Citizenship Award at Hampton University in recognition for her contribution and service".

 Darden received an honorary degree from North Carolina State University on December 19, 2018.

 Darden also received an honorary degree from the George Washington University on May 19, 2019.

 In 2019, Darden was awarded the Congressional Gold Medal.

 She delivered the Christine Darden Lecture at MathFest 2021.